 6. Triana Market

-The Triana Market is, without a doubt, a must-see in Seville, not only for its range of products and gastronomic delights, but also for its rich history and its role as a cultural and social nucleus in the Triana neighborhood.
+The Triana Market is, without a doubt, a must-see in Seville, not only for its range of products and gastronomic delights, but also for its rich history and its role as a cultural and social hub in the Triana neighborhood.

-9. Royal Parish of Santa Ana
+9. Royal Parish Church of Santa Ana

 10. San Jacinto